CroCoDai: A Stablecoin for Cross-Chain Commerce

-Existing solutions that provide cross-chain atomicity, including \textit{relays} and \textit{hashed time locks} \cite{herlihy2021cross,belchior2021survey,thyagarajan2022universal}, essentially lock the assets involved in a trade and only release (or return) them once the transactions in all of the blockchains have been committed (or aborted).
+The DeFi ecosystem is currently fragmented over a multitude of different blockchain platforms which each offer their own choices in terms of efficiency, security, functionality, and structure of DeFi contracts.
+For example, Cardano \cite{hoskinson2017cardano,kiayias2017ouroboros}, Solana \cite{yakovenko2018solana}, Avalanche \cite{rocket2019scalable}, and Algorand \cite{gilad2017algorand} each had a valuation of more than a billion USD in early 2023.
+These blockchains are not designed to \textit{interoperate}: i.e., there are no native mechanisms for transferring tokens between chains.
+However, \rda{the emergence} of blockchain \textit{bridges}~{\cite{bridges,celer}} and dedicated interoperability platforms such as Cosmos {\cite{Polkadot20}} and Polkadot {\cite{cosmos20}} demonstrates an increasing demand for cross-chain interoperability.
+A major challenge in cross-chain trades is \textit{atomicity}: the transactions in a trade must be committed on all blockchains, or not at all.
+Existing protocols for cross-chain atomicity, including \textit{relays} and \textit{hashed time locks} \cite{herlihy2021cross,belchior2021survey,thyagarajan2022universal}, essentially lock the assets involved in a trade and only release (or return) them once the transactions have been committed (or aborted) on all blockchains.
 While ensuring atomicity, this approach increases the financial risks for the users in the following ways: \begin{inparaenum} \item the tokens held in escrow may lose value due to price fluctuations, \item one party may abort the transaction, leading to an opportunity cost for the other parties, and \item the DeFi platforms that facilitate the trade may be faulty or malicious\end{inparaenum}.
-These risks are interrelated: if there is a significant change in the value of the tokens in escrow (1.), then this may cause a party to abandon a trade (2.), creating an opportunity cost to the other users.
-The risks identified above are a limitation of \textit{all} cross-chain protocols that hold tokens in escrow -- the longer the tokens are held, the longer they are exposed to DeFi's notorious price volatility \cite{alguindy2021cryptocurrency} and vulnerability to attacks \cite{zhou2022sok}.
-Although the abandonment of trades can be disincentivized through the use of \textit{premiums} \cite{xue2021hedging}, price fluctuations can be mitigated in principle if the tokens held in escrow are \textit{stablecoins} \cite{klages2020stablecoins,cao2021designing,moin2020sok} whose value is pegged to a less volatile real-world asset (e.g., the US dollar).
-However, a flawed stablecoin design can itself put users' tokens at risk, as witnessed by the collapse of the Terra/Luna stablecoin in May 2022 \cite{briola2023anatomy}, in which stablecoins worth 60 billion USD lost nearly all of their value.
+These risks are interrelated: if there is a significant change in the value of the tokens in escrow (1), then this may cause a party to abandon a trade (2), creating an opportunity cost to the other users.
+Price volatility can be mitigated in principle if the tokens held in escrow are \textit{stablecoins} \cite{klages2020stablecoins,cao2021designing,moin2020sok} whose value is pegged to a less volatile real-world asset (e.g., the US dollar).
+However, a flawed stablecoin design can itself put users' tokens at risk, as witnessed by the collapse of the Terra/Luna stablecoin in May 2022 \cite{briola2023anatomy}, in which stablecoins worth $\$$60 billion lost nearly all of their value.